mynameisariel/katy-youth-hacks-2023-planet365/README.md

 ## To Access Planet365

 For the best experience, please ensure that you are using a standard monitor or computer screen (landscape rectangular).
 The web app is designed to fit only on landscape computer browsers.
 Please access it through the link https://planet365-katy-youthhacks-2023.web.app.
+When loading the web app on your browser, please note that the images may take a while to load.

 ## Navigating the Project's Folders